meshula/meshula.github.com/posts/hexapod90.md

 ### 2.1: THE ROLE OF SENSORY FEEDBACK

-Theory suggests that loading sensors prevent a leg's controlling ganglia from generating swing signals during the stance phase, thus preventing the swing phase from being initiated when a leg is carrying a significant portion of the animal's weight (Pearson, 1976).
+Theory suggests that loading sensors prevent a leg's controlling ganglia from generating swing signals during the stance phase, thus preventing the swing phase from being initiated when a leg is carrying a significant portion of an animal's weight (Pearson, 1976).
 When another leg is placed down, it begins to carry some weight, relieving the weight on an already placed leg, thereby allowing that leg to swing.
 Experiment reveals that load information plays the largest part in allowing an organism to adapt to different terrains (Kaneko, Ihnie, & Than, 1989 [^Kaneko-et-al-1988]).

 ![Figure 3 - The Stepping Reflex Controller of Beer, Chiel, and Sterling (1989).](http://i148.photobucket.com/albums/s29/meshula/steppingReflex.jpg "Stepping Reflex")

 Beer, Chiel, and Sterling [^Beer-Chiel-Sterling-1989] used backward and forward angle sensors to detect the extreme leg positions, and thus provided the first step towards a sensory driven locomotor controller.
 The controller is illustrated in Figure 3.
 The backwards angle sensor excites the central pattern generator, predisposing it to fire and therefore swing the leg forward.
 The forward angle sensor inhibits the pattern generator, preventing the central pattern generator from hyperflexing the leg.
 The forward angle sensor also excites the extensor motor neuron to begin the backwards cycle.
-In the model described by Beer et al, these sensors were binary, firing at the extreme positions, but providing no detailed positional information.[^Chiel-Beer-1989]
+In the model described by Beer et al, these sensors were binary, firing at the extreme positions, but providing no detailed positional information.

 Natural sensory afferents have nonlinear responses, as do the sensors used by the simulations in this paper.
 The more extreme the angle of the leg, the greater the sensory neuron firing frequency.
 Thus, for very extreme angular displacements, the signals can't be ignored, and are therefore analogous to pain.
-This observation points the way to learning in the circuit, perhaps via operant conditioning (Klopf, 1982).
+This observation points the way to learning in the circuit, perhaps via operant conditioning (Klopf, 1982 [^Klopf-1982]).
 Learning in these reflex circuits is not explored in this paper.

 ![Figure 4.
 The insect's foot.
 Diagram after Laurent and Hustert (1988).](http://i148.photobucket.com/albums/s29/meshula/insectFoot.jpg "Insect Foot")

 The insect's leg has a variety of mechanoreceptors, some of which correspond to forward and backward angle sensors: the spurs at the back of the foot signal backward extension, strain sensors in the insect's exoskeleton act as forward angle sensors.
 In addition, the pads on the bottom of the insect's foot, the pulvilli, are load sensors (see Figure 4 to the left).

-Most of the process of walking is carried out by four groups of muscles within the body which use -the whole leg as a lever to propel the body forward.
+Most of the process of walking is carried out by four groups of muscles within the body which use the whole leg as a lever to propel the body forward.
 The muscles controlling the leg are the flexors, extensors, levators, depressors, and refractors.
-Flexos bring the leg forward, extensors push it back.
+Flexors bring the leg forward, extensors push it back.
 Levators lift the leg, and depressors push it down.
 Retractors retract the claw at the end of the tarsus.

 ![Figure 5.
 The stepping reflex.](http://i148.photobucket.com/albums/s29/meshula/stepping2.jpg "Stepping Reflex")